freefilessync

 freefilesync-screenshot

-We can review the changes and, once we have verified that everything is correct, click the “Synchronize” button to actually run the synchronization.
+We can review the changes and, once verified that everything is correct, click the “Synchronize” button to actually execute the synchronization.

 FreeFileSync allows us to save synchronization settings by creating profiles.
-This way, we can retrieve the configuration in the future without having to manually reconfigure it.
+This way we can retrieve the configuration in the future without having to set it up manually again.

-It also provides a number of additional features, such as the ability to automatically set a task to run at regular intervals, or even the ability to export a profile as an executable from the command line.
+It also provides a series of additional features, such as the ability to automatically schedule a task to run at regular intervals, or even the possibility to export a profile as a command-line executable.